Watchdogs (Agents of S.H.I.E.L.D.): Plot

-The Watchdogs, a militant terrorist organisation dedicated to eradicating the Inhumans, destroy an Indiana ATCU facility using nitramene in gel projectiles.
-Mack, who is in the area visiting his brother Ruben, reluctantly leaves and joins Daisy and Fitz to investigate, and they inform Coulson of the use of nitramene, leading him to suspect the Watchdogs are being led by former SHIELD agent Felix Blake, who tried to improve nitramene weaponry in the past.
-Mack gets into an argument with Ruben, who is unaware that Mack is a SHIELD agent and resents him for barely being present in his life and for helping care for their elderly parents.
+The Watchdogs, a militant terrorist organization dedicated to eradicating the Inhumans, destroy an Indiana Advanced Threat Containment Unit (ATCU) facility using nitramene in gel projectiles.
+Alphonso "Mack" Mackenzie, who is in the area visiting his brother Ruben, reluctantly leaves and joins Daisy Johnson and Leo Fitz to investigate, and they inform Coulson of the use of nitramene, leading him to suspect the Watchdogs are being led by former S.H.I.E.L.D. agent Felix Blake, who tried to improve nitramene weaponry in the past.
+Mack gets into an argument with Ruben, who is unaware that Mack is a S.H.I.E.L.D. agent and resents him for barely being present in his life and for helping care for their elderly parents.
 Ruben was recently made redundant and is struggling financially, blaming the government for his problems and sympathising with the Watchdogs.

-Trying to track down Andrew, May enlists Simmons, who suggests that as Andrew is becoming more animalistic, he is running on base instincts and not his usual desires.
+Trying to track down Andrew Garner, Melinda May enlists Jemma Simmons, who suggests that as Andrew is becoming more animalistic, he is running on base instincts and not his usual desires.
 She also advises against May's intended plan to kill Andrew, believing they can still devise a cure for Terrigenesis before he becomes Lash permanently.
 Tracing the Watchdogs' online activity, Daisy and Fitz track down one of their non-radical members and coerce him into revealing the location of the Watchdogs' local headquarters, at a farm.
-Daisy, Fitz and Mack spy on the farm, but Ruben arrives, intending to apologise to Mack, and blows their cover, forcing the agents to defend him from Watchdogs.
+Daisy, Fitz and Mack spy on the farm, but Ruben arrives, intending to apologize to Mack, and blows their cover, forcing the agents to defend him from Watchdogs.
 In the ensuing fight Fitz is shot with a nitramene gel projectile, but Daisy stops the implosion by freezing the gel with liquid nitrogen.

-Following Ruben home, Mack admits he works for SHIELD.
+Following Ruben home, Mack admits he works for S.H.I.E.L.D..
 They are attacked by five Watchdogs, who saw Daisy's powers in use at the farm but believed Mack to be the Inhuman.
 The brothers work together to defend themselves, killing or wounding their attackers.
-Meanwhile, Coulson and Lincoln search one of Blake's old safe houses and find him there.
-Blake espouses his hatred of Inhumans and his belief that SHIELD will always use dangerous alien elements to spread terror, and Lincoln reluctantly tries to kill him with Coulson's permission, only to find 'Blake' is a hologram.
-The team later learn that the Watchdogs were directed to the ATCU facility by Malick, and destroyed the building to cover up the theft of a nuclear weapon, which Blake (a paraplegic after being attacked by Mike Peterson) delivers to Giyera in exchange for more powerful weapons.
+Meanwhile, Coulson and Lincoln Campbell search one of Blake's old safe houses and find him there.
+Blake exposes his hatred of Inhumans and his belief that S.H.I.E.L.D. will always use dangerous alien elements to spread terror, and Lincoln reluctantly tries to kill him with Coulson's permission, only to find "Blake" is a hologram.
+The team later learn that the Watchdogs were directed to the ATCU facility by Gideon Malick, and destroyed the building to cover up the theft of a nuclear weapon, which Blake (a paraplegic after being attacked by Mike Peterson) delivers to Giyera in exchange for more powerful weapons.